 Reviews of her work have been published in the Wall Street Journal, New York Times, Art in America, Art Forum, artCritical and NY Arts to name a few.
 She has been interviewed by France 3 (TV), for the film “Com-mu-nity” produced by the Architecture Institute of America and was the featured artist for the 2006 annual meeting of the Acoustic Society of America.
 She has been an invited speaker at Adobe, Creative Tech Week, Harvard, Yale, MIT, Berkelee School of Music, Reed College and Brown University and an adjunct professor and Fellow at Brown University in the United States.
-She is the Founder and Executive Director of The Engine Institute.
+She is also a member of RI’s Congressman Langevin’s Advisory Committee for Art & Culture and the Founder and Executive Director of The Engine Institute.

 “It is not about recreating beauty or capturing the accident but an intentional embrace of a condition.”
 Ai Weiwei